samuelndm/falemais-challenge/README.md

-# This is a solution to a frontend challenger
+# This is a solution to a frontend challenge

 ## Available Scripts